paulkmiller/recipeSearch/README.md

 # Recipe Search using MealDb

 I'm tired of thinking when it comes to making dinner.
 I have ingredients and I want to make something, because I am hungry, not because I like thinking.
 To this end, I'll utilize a free API from [TheMealDB](https://www.themealdb.com/api.php) and make this little app in Vue.
-I want to be able to search ingredients via recipe name or ingredients and be recommended how to make it or what to make.
-Simple enough.
+I want to be able to search recipes via name or ingredients and be instructed on how to make a given recipe in an easily readable and accessible format.

-As I've developed this project, I'm realizing free API's are incredibly limited.
-Who would have guessed.
-Open to suggestions for other API's I can use that provides more data than what themealdb provides.
+I used [MidJourney AI](https://www.midjourney.com/) to generate designs that I used as styleguides for this project.
+To do that, I felt Tialwind and other bootstrapped frameworked were too limited in their malleability, so I went with custom styling throughout the project.

+## __To Do__
+### Immediate
+  * Add primary content / hero box to grid
+  * Add footer box to grid
+  * Add better "Search Not Found" content
+  ---
+### __Fast-Follow__
+  * Create nav__mobile.vue
+  * Mobile testing
+  * Mobile refactoring
+  * ADA compliance testing
+  * ADA compliance refactoring
+  ---
+### __Long Term__
+  * Add login / oauth
+  * Allow users to create account
+  * Allow users to save recipes
+  * Unit Testing
+---

 ## Local Dev
 ```
 npm install
 npm run dev